-The Commission has developed a template for the verification report and opinion statement that includes all the required elements.
-For annual activity level data a separate verification report template is developed by the Commission.
-Most of the elements in the template are similar to the elements in the verification report template on baseline data verification.
-Section 8.4 describes the additional elements to be included for annual activity level data verification in the verification report.
+For each type of report (baseline data report and annual activity level report), the Commission has developed a separate template for the verification report and opinion statement that includes all the required elements.
+Most of the elements in each of the templates are similar; section 8.4 describes the additional elements to be included in the verification report for annual activity level data.